-Like racehorses that need blinders, we didn’t want to think too seriously about climbing the ‘tallest mountain in the world.’
+Like racehorses that need blinders, my Everest team didn’t want to think too seriously about climbing the ‘tallest mountain in the world.’
 It was just too big, too overwhelming, to think about directly.

 We were trying to focus our eyes elsewhere, while the peak loomed, always loomed, so much above us.